School of Sport, Exercise and Rehabilitation

 Kass has taught in schools, colleges, and universities in New Zealand, Japan, Canada, and the United Kingdom.
-At the University of St Mark and St John he teaches research methods, social theory, and pedagogy on Physical Education, Sports Science, Coaching, Public Health, and Physiotherapy degree programmes.
+At the University of St Mark and St John he teaches research methods, social theory, and pedagogy on Public Health, Physiotherapy, Physical Education, Sports Science, and Coaching degree programmes.

-Kass is supervising graduate students researching mental health, physical activity and health.
-He welcomes enquires from those seeking opportunities for graduate-level study of physical cultural practices related to health, wellbeing, illness and medical knowledge are shaped by cultural practices and beliefs, pedagogical innovation/critical pedagogies in sport, physical education, and physical activity, or any areas related to his published work.
+Kass is currently supervising graduate students researching mental health, physical activity and health, and parenting in the outdoors.
+He welcomes enquires from those seeking opportunities for graduate-level study of physical cultural practices related to health/wellbeing/illness, medical knowledge, and the environment, or any areas related to his published work.

 He has published in journals such as British Journal of Sports Medicine, Journal of Public Health, Psychology of Sport & Exercise, and Qualitative Research in Sport, Exercise and Health the latter of which he sits on the editorial board.
 Kass has presented his work at annual conferences of the British Sociological Association’s (BSA) Medical Sociology Group, North American Society for the Sociology of Sport, Canadian Bioethics Society, and the International Sociological Association World Congress of Sociology.

 Kass has internationally-recognised expertise in research ethics.
 He has been a consultant advising NGOs conducting medical research on ethical, social, and cultural research challenges.
 He is currently Chair of Plymouth Marjon Research Ethics Panel as well as Chair of the National Research Ethics Service South West (Frenchay) Research Ethics Committee, and a REC mentor for the Health Research Authority